------

 On Thursdays on WEMU-FM (89.1), Michigan Executive Director/CEO Russ Collins talks about movies in a weekly Cinema Chat.
 He also writes a movie-related column for annarbor.com.

 For telephone information 24 hours a day, you can call 734-668-TIME (8463).
-For each movie at the theater, a recorded message tells you its starting time and the auditorium where it's playing (main theater or Screening Room).
+For each movie at the theater, a recorded message tells you its starting time and the auditorium where it's playing (main theater, Screening Room, or Annex).

 Back to Top